 - End: 05 September 2022

-Our proposed licence would not replace the current licence exemption regime for low power 2.4 GHz and 5 GHz equipment which most drones on the market currently fall under today.
+This licence does not replace the current licence exemption regime for low power 2.4 GHz and 5 GHz equipment which most drones on the market currently fall under.

-In addition to a licence to use the spectrum, operators will continue to need to adhere to any air safety requirements regarding the operation of their UAS set by the CAA, the UK’s aviation regulator.
+This licence authorises spectrum use in accordance with the licence terms and conditions.
+Drone operators will continue to need to adhere to any air safety requirements and other regulations regarding the operation of their UAS set by the CAA, the UK’s aviation regulator.

 We have noticed a slight error in Table 1 (p25) and the same corresponding table in the Table in Schedule 2 of the proposed licence (p37).
 For the 1800 MHz band the frequency listed in the document was 1710 to 1785 MHz & 1805 to 1880 MHz however, this should have been 1710 to 1781.7 MHz & 1805 to 1876.7 MHz.
 The original frequency listed in the tables would have given the impression that we were going to permit UAS to use frequencies allocated at a local level to Shared Access licensees in the 1781.7 – 1785 & 1876.7-1880 MHz band.
 This is not the case due to the potential risk of interference between users.
 We have now corrected these figures in the tables.

 |AerialWorx (PDF File, 143.5 KB)||Organisation|

 |ARPAS UK (PDF File, 142.5 KB)||Organisation|